 Robots, Drones and the Uncertain Future of Work If machines can do something better than people can, it would be senseless to hold back progress for fear of lost jobs.
 Finding or inventing a new job, however, is harder than it once was.
 Big Data Could Bring Governments Big Benefits Huge potential and relatively thin uptake for analytics in government.
+Thinking Big on Sustainability Building 21st-century cities means taking the long view.
 Becoming Data Smart Data Helps Calculate the True Costs of Blight A data-rich understanding of properties in distress informs a better plan of attack.
 Point of View A Step Toward Better Cloud Purchasing Government leaders and vendors meet to talk about bringing procurement into the cloud era.
 Innovation Can FAA Drone Sites Help Planes and UAVs Coexist?
 Drone test sites in North Dakota, Nevada and Alaska offer unique resources and expertise to help UAVs seamlessly integrate into the national airspace.
 Product News Mobility at its Finest -- New Products from LG, Acer, Toshiba The smartphone, all-in-one and mobile workstation offer versatility and fast, smooth performance.
 Spectrum Spectrum: Wake Up and Smell the Bacon Also, the healing power of silk and could drones be the answer to getting the rest of the world online?
 Mobile Utah Launches Google Glass App for Public Transit The state tests appetite for wearable technology as part of an overall strategy to better serve mobile users.
 Commentary Are Cities Losing Control Over 'Smart' Initiatives?
 (Opinion) Data-driven transformation raises question of how much power to keep vs. farm out.
 Connectivity Does Ponca City Have the Fastest Free Wi-Fi in the Nation?
 A small Oklahoma city claims it does -- and local officials did it themselves.
 Four Questions Los Angeles County CIO Improves Communication, Deploys Enterprise Services CIO Richard Sanchez says one of his first challenges was coaxing 34 very large and very independent departments to collaborate among themselves and with the central IT department.